 - The beaches are beautiful in Da Nang

 - Da Nang offers some of the best cuisine in Vietnam

 - It is easy to find a beautiful, inexpensive villa or hotel located near the beach

 - There are great day trips organised from Da Nang, such as Hoi An or Hue the ancient capital of Vietnam

 We spent a little more than a week in Da Nang, exploring this great city and all its surroundings.
 We compiled everything in this guide for visiting Da Nang, including the best restaurants, best hotels, and best day trips.

 Our first impressions of Da Nang

 If you already visited Ho Chi Minh City or Hanoi, then Da Nang, will look quite different.
-This city is not as busy as other places in Vietnam and much more modern.
-The city have the ambition to make Da Nang another Singapore or Hong Kong.
-Here streets are wide, modern buildings starts to mushrooms everywhere in the city, beautiful bridges are being built, and the airport is highly developed.
+This city is not as busy as other places in Vietnam and is much more modern.
+The city has the ambition to make Da Nang another Singapore or Hong Kong.
+Here streets are wide, modern buildings start to mushroom everywhere in the city, beautiful bridges are being built, and the airport is highly developed.